18th International Conference

 - Asia-Pacific Applied Economics Association (APAEA)

-Paresh Narayan, Monash University - Association for Economic & Development Studies on Bangladesh (AEDSB)
+Paresh Kumar Narayan, Monash University - Association for Economic & Development Studies on Bangladesh (AEDSB)

 Reshad Ahsan, The University of Melbourne - East Asian Economic Association (EAEA)